mlibrary/about-publishing/src/content/features/title-tbd.md

       - type: quote_slider
         book: "Automobiles and the Future: Competition, Cooperation, and Change"
         quote:
-          quote: The changes to the automotive industry in this volume underlie many of the dynamics that drive the global auto industry today as new entrants enter the market and new technologies challenge all auto firms.
+          quote: The changes to the automotive industry outlined this volume underlie many of the dynamics that drive the global auto industry today as new entrants enter the market and new technologies challenge all auto firms.
 By providing open access to these materials, we further insure their broad availability to today’s researchers,